mapcode-foundation/mapcode-rest-service/README.md

 ## Release Notes

+* 2.2.3.18

+    Reworked responses for `/alphabets` and `/territories`, returning to older format and including a `total` attribute to indicate total number of items in list (for paging).

 * 2.2.3.17

     Completely refactored the source tree to create JARs for all classes in the WAR file.
 This